weijinw/tools/README.md

 # tools
-Some scripts to deal with OpenStack and vSphere.
+Some scripts to deal with daily work.